 After the videos have been reviewed, selected candidates will be invited for a live audition where the applicant will rehearse with a university ensemble.
 Music for this rehearsal will be determined in consultation with the School of Music.

 The audition program should display a range of performance styles and repertoire.
 All candidates are encouraged to include some repertoire composed within the last fifty years.
 Chamber music may be included up to a maximum of either: 25% of the total audition time OR one work as part of a balanced and varied audition program.
-Applicants might not be asked to play the entire program, but must be prepared to do so.
+Applicants may not be asked to play the entire program, but must be prepared to do so.

 A balanced program of approximately 50 minutes of music which must include, among other works, the following: